EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Conclusion

 \section{Conclusion}

-We derived EMaQ, a simple and novel backup operator that interpolates between policy evaluation and Q-learning, depending on the proposal distribution $\mu(a|s)$ and the number of action samples $N$.
-While its simplicity allows us to tractably analyze its theoretical properties, EMaQ achieves competitive state-of-the-art performances in online and offline RL despite having one less function approximator and fewer moving parts than prior approaches.
-In addition, EMaQ's simplicity enables us to more systematically study frequently-neglected factors in offline RL, such as the expressivity of the generative model.
-We also discovered that in many of the benchmark offline RL domains considered in this work, little adjustment to the base behavior policy is necessary to obtain substantially more performant policies.
+In this work, we investigate a significant simplification of the BCQ~\citep{fujimoto2018off} algorithm by removing the heuristic perturbation network.
+By introducing the Expect-Max Q-Learning operator, we present a novel theoretical setup that takes into account the proposal distribution $\mu(a|s)$ and the number of action samples $N$, and hence more closely matches the resulting practical algorithm.
+With fewer moving parts and one less function approximator, EMaQ matches and outperforms prior state-of-the-art in online and offline RL.
+Our investigations with EMaQ demonstrate the significance of careful considerations in the design of generative models used.
+Furthermore, our theoretical and empirical findings bring into light novel notions of complexity for offline RL problems.
 Given the simplicity, tractable theory, and state-of-the-art performance of EMaQ, we hope our work can serve as a foundation for future works on understanding and improving offline RL.